BIDS/reproducibility-wg/self_eval/self-eval.md

 - [ ] Does your software run on Windows?
 - [ ] Do you have a bug tracker? (e.g. email, github issues, etc.)
 - [ ] Do you reference bug fixes in software releases?
+- [ ] Does your software have a complete readme with install instructions?
+- [ ] Does your software rely on only accessible dependencies?

 **Data**